Mistake 1: Your essay only explains what the cases or statute sections are about

 In order to do this right, you need to read the topic of your essay carefully and thoroughly so you know that you are answering the right question.
 Once you understand the question that you need to answer, ask yourself that question in relation to every single case and statute section you are going to talk about in your essay.

-This will help you produce a more critical essay, as you will be studying and thinking about the law from different perspectives instead of just a single one.
+This will enable you to produce a more critical essay, as you will be studying and thinking about the law from different perspectives instead of just a single one.

 Final word